phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 ## Fixed-Size Block Allocator

 In the following, we present an allocator design that uses fixed-size memory blocks for fulfilling allocation requests.
 This way, the allocator often returns blocks that are larger than needed for allocations, which results in wasted memory due to [internal fragmentation].
-On the other hand, it drastly reduces the time required to find a suitable block (compared to the linked list allocator), resulting in much better allocation performance.
+On the other hand, it drastically reduces the time required to find a suitable block (compared to the linked list allocator), resulting in much better allocation performance.

 ### Introduction